Liam Kelly (Irish republican)

-Liam Kelly (29 September 1922 – 7 June 2011) was an Irish republican, who was elected both to the House of Commons of Northern Ireland (1953–1958) (as an abstentionist) and as a member of the upper house of the Irish legislature Seanad Éireann (1954–1957) (which he did attend).
+Liam Seán Kelly (29 September 1922 – 7 June 2011) was an Irish republican, who was elected both to the House of Commons of Northern Ireland (1953–1958) (as an abstentionist) and as a member of the upper house of the Irish legislature Seanad Éireann (1954–1957) (which he did attend).
 He was also a member of the Irish Republican Army (IRA) and after his expulsion from that organisation in 1951, founded the Republican splinter group Saor Uladh and its political wing Fianna Uladh.

+Early life and personal life

+Kelly was born on 22 September 1922 in Dungannon, County Tyrone.
+His father and grandfather had both been active in republican politics.
+Kelly was an uncle of the IRA volunteer Patrick Kelly, who was shot dead by British forces at Loughgall in 1987.

 Expulsion from IRA and founding of Saor Uladh

 Kelly was a prominent member of the IRA from which he was expelled for insubordination in 1951, having carried out military activity with volunteers from east Tyrone without IRA Army Council approval.
 He then founded a splinter paramilitary group, Saor Uladh ("Free Ulster") whose activities were largely confined to Kelly's home area in east Tyrone.
-In November 1955 Kelly and a raiding party of Uladh members attacked the RUC station in Roslea, County Fermanagh.
+In November 1955 Kelly and a raiding party of Uladh members attacked the RUC station in Rosslea, County Fermanagh.
 The raiders placed a mine by the guardroom window blowing it in, swept the ground floor with gunfire and moved into the barracks.
 One police constable was seriously injured and one raider - Connie Green was killed.

-The Easter following the formation of Saor Uladh, members of the organisation took control of Kelly's home village of Pomeroy and held their own 1916 Rising commemoration; there were major confrontations between the Royal Ulster Constabulary (RUC), B-Specials and republicans.
-In 1953 he made a famous speech in neighbouring Carrickmore which subsequently led to his arrest by the RUC and conviction for sedition: "I will not give allegiance to the foreign queen of a bastard nation.
+The Easter following the formation of Saor Uladh, members of the organisation took control of Kelly's home village of Pomeroy and held their own 1916 Easter Rising commemoration; there were major confrontations between the Royal Ulster Constabulary (RUC), B-Specials and republicans.
+In 1953 he made a speech in neighbouring Carrickmore which subsequently led to his arrest by the RUC and conviction for sedition: "I will not give allegiance to the foreign queen of a bastard nation.
 I took an oath of allegiance to the Irish Republic when I was 16 and I intend to keep it...
 Do I believe in force?
 The answer is yes.
 The more the better, the sooner the better.
 That may be treason or sedition, call it whatever the hell you like".

 Saor Uladh focused their attacks exclusively on targets in Northern Ireland.
-Saor Uladh attacked six Northern Irish customs posts on November 11, 1956.
+Saor Uladh attacked six Northern Irish customs posts on 11 November 1956.
 Kelly disagreed with the idea of bombing cafes and bars frequented by British soldiers.